pantheon-systems/gcloud-kubectl-docker/README.md

 like; make a directory and put files in it.
 Each file will use its name as a key name for the configmap, and the data in the file as the value.
 A Literal map is a file that has a set of k=v pairs in it one per line.
-Each line will have it's data split into configmap keys and values.
+Each line will have it's data split into configmap keys and values. _BEWARE_ that the value should not be quoted.
+Due to how the shell interpolation happens when passing these k=v pairs to kubectl quote strings will be literal quoted strings in the kube config map.

 Put a file or directory in the proper namespace e.g.
 `./devops/k8s/configmaps/<namespace>/<map-name>` then run `make update-configmaps`